Employer Victimised Employee by Not Giving a Pay Increase

 Facts of the Case

 In Saunders v Pavers Ltd, the employee worked as a manager in a retail store.
-In December 2018 she complained to an employment tribunal that she had been subject to a number of acts of disability discrimination.
-At the end of March 2019 the employee’s manager called the employee and told her that she would not be receiving an annual pay rise next month.
+She complained to an employment tribunal that she had been subject to a number of acts of disability discrimination.
+Around three months later the employee’s manager called the employee and told her that she would not be receiving an annual pay rise next month.
 When the employee queried this, she was told it was due to poor performance, the employee asked for details of the poor performance but received no response.
-On 8th April the employee’s tribunal claims failed.
+Shortly after the employee’s tribunal claims failed.

 The employment judge found that: